MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

 For more details, reach out to us [**via HelpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630).

-### Can the administrators share a deep link of courses with the learners?
+### Can the administrators share a deep link of courses with learners?

-Yes, the administrators can obtain the deep link of each course on the MCT portal and share the same with the learners.
+Yes, the administrators can obtain the deep link of each course on the CT portal and share it with learners.
 To obtain the deep link of a course, the administrators need to follow the below steps:

 1. Go to the Administrator view of your CT instance.
 2. Go to the course for which you want to obtain the deep link.